Editor’s note: This post was originally published in 2019 and has since been updated to ensure accuracy and to adhere to modern best practices.

 - Refreshing the page by adding more useful content for visitors

-We have a client with an eCommerce store in the freeze dried food niche.
+Here’s an example: We have a client with an eCommerce store in the freeze dried food niche.
 In our research, we discovered that their product page for freeze-dried ice cream was ranking for adjacent phrases like “space ice cream” or “astronaut ice cream.”

-Start by taking an inventory of all the products, questions, and objections that potential customers have about what you sell.
+Remember that inbound marketing for eCommerce relies on the pain points (or simply the needs) of your customers.
+Take an inventory of all the products, questions, and objections that potential customers have about what you sell.
 Are there certain questions they have to ask before they buy a product?
 Is there something else in their head that is preventing them from making a purchase?

 - Find the right product